Skip to main content

 Response Processing

-1. Status Code Validation: Checks for successful HTTP status codes
+1. Status Code Validation: Automatically validates HTTP status codes using raise_for_status()

 Response Format